Gillesbie Fai locks his gaze on the arm of the couch.

 The boy whose very existence owes everything to the man who saved his father.

 He has a short name that says an awful lot.

 - Words: Dylan Cleaver and Dana Johannsen

 - Design and Graphics: Paul Slater

-- Additional pictures: AP and New Zealand Herald.
+- Other additional pictures: AP and New Zealand Herald